Trunkis/Creeper-Canyon-LEB/README.md

 # [This is an work in progress map!
 This means that there will be no .lebmod available to download.]
-# Creeper-Canyon-LEB
+# Creeper Canyon, a heavily optimized LEB map
 ## An off-limits canyon famous for unexplained explosion deaths.
-Most vistiors that visit the Creeper Canyon can die or escape badly injured.
+Most vistiors that visit the Creeper Canyon die.
 There's no reason why this happens but it happens for unknown reasons.
 Enter with caution.

 # MAP FEATURES
 ### - 2 Mazes. an easy one and a more hardish one.